Article updated: January 26, 2023

 How Hootsuite works with social networks

-Have you ever wondered why certain social media tasks are slightly different in Hootsuite than they are in Instagram, or what happens behind the scenes between Hootsuite and Facebook?
-This article introduces some important social media terms and explains how Hootsuite and your social media accounts work together.
+Have you ever wondered why certain social media tasks are slightly different in Hootsuite than they are in Instagram?
+Or what happens behind the scenes between Hootsuite and Facebook?
+This article defines some important social media terms and explains how Hootsuite and your social media accounts work together.

 What are social networks?

-A social network is a website that brings people, groups, organizations, and businesses together online to share information, ideas, and stories—and, increasingly, to advertise and shop.
-These types of virtual communities are known collectively as social media.
-Popular social networks within social media include Facebook, Instagram, Twitter, LinkedIn, and YouTube.
+A social network is a website that brings people, groups, organizations, and businesses together online.
+These groups may come together to share information, ideas, and stories—and, increasingly, to advertise and shop.
+Together, these types of virtual communities are known as social media.
+Popular social networks within social media include Facebook, Instagram, Twitter, LinkedIn, TikTok, and YouTube.

 What is Hootsuite?

-Hootsuite is what is known as a social media management tool—a service that connects multiple social media accounts to a centralized online management location.
+Hootsuite is a social media management tool—a service that connects many social media accounts in a central location for easy management.
 You might think of a social media management tool as a single portal into all of your social media accounts.

-Connecting your social accounts to Hootsuite allows you to manage them all in one place, rather than on each individual social network.
-This management system makes it easier and faster for you to share and schedule content to your social networks, respond to and engage with audiences and customers, and work with teams to manage multiple social accounts.
+Connecting your social accounts to Hootsuite lets you manage them all in one place, rather than on each individual social network.
+This makes it easier and faster for you to share and schedule content to your social accounts, respond to and engage with your audiences, and work with teams to manage multiple accounts.

 What is Hootsuite not?

-Hootsuite is not a social network, nor can it control any of your personal settings in individual social networks (Hootsuite also doesn’t perform automatic publishing tasks unless you set it up to do so).
+Hootsuite is not a social network, nor can it control any of your personal settings in a social network.
+Hootsuite also doesn’t perform automatic publishing tasks unless you set it up to do so.
 From the perspective of social networks, Hootsuite is considered a third party.
 In other words, Hootsuite is an independent software service that is compatible with and complementary to the goals of social networks and their users.

 How does Hootsuite work with social networks?